 This reduces the overall eco-friendliness of bamboo cups.
 Additionally, bamboo cups cannot be recycled, further contributing to environmental waste.

-Are bamboo coffee cups safe?
+Are bamboo cups safe?

 Full disclosure, we are not health experts.
 However, the available research is enough for us to have chosen not to stock bamboo coffee cups.